 Will my insurance cover the cost of treatment?

 YES – If you have out-of-network coverage, your insurance company will most likely reimburse you a percentage of the cost of services.
-Most of our clients receive a 70%-80% reimbursement on fees paid.
-As you make payment at the time of each therapy session, you are given an insurance voucher with all the necessary information on it.
-You submit the voucher to your insurance provider and your provider reimburses you directly.
+Most of our clients are reimbursed 70%-80% of their out-of-pocket costs.
+As you pay at the time of each therapy session, you are given an insurance voucher with all the necessary information.
+You submit the voucher to your insurance provider, who reimburses you directly.

-Please note, reimbursement rates can vary greatly.
-We encourage you to speak to your insurance provider prior to your first scheduled therapy session to determine the exact nature of your policy, the proper procedure for submitting claims, and the expected reimbursement rate.
+Reimbursement rates can vary greatly.
+We encourage you to speak with your insurance provider before your first scheduled therapy session to figure out the exact nature of your policy, the proper procedure for submitting claims, and the expected reimbursement rate.

 NO – If you only have in-network coverage, your insurance company will NOT reimburse you for the cost of therapy.
 We are not members of any in-network insurance panels.

 Some insurance companies do require pre-authorization for mental health services.
 If you have any concerns regarding your pre-authorization, we encourage you to speak to your insurance provider before you attend your first scheduled appointment.

 Our fees vary among therapists and the services that are provided.
 Please call our office at 973-770-7600 (ext.
 1), and we will be happy to provide you with all the necessary information regarding our fees.

 What forms of payment do you accept?

 We accept cash, checks, and credit cards (Visa, Master Card, Discover, and American Express).

 How long does it take to get an appointment?